 The government can also make savings by encouraging circular water processing, especially in new-builds or in new neighbourhoods.
 “At present it costs our society sixteen thousand euros per house to connect a house to the sewerage system.
 Right now, the people building don’t have anything to do with this.
 You should therefore make it a choice for each builder: either you pay the costs, or you invest in your own water purification system.
 In a neighbourhood of new-build, you can also install a system which, for example, serves fifty houses all at once.”

 At first glance, it may just seem to be a matter of new technology, but the issue actually requires a lot of consideration and action from politicians, architects, project developers, economists and ecologists, among others.

-To encourage this kind of interdisciplinary approach, Korneel Rabaey is working with colleagues from The University of Queensland and UC Berkeley to organise a series of webinars about our future relationship with water.
-The series will explore various ideas and insights from top international scientists, alongside different thinkers, writers, sociologists, historians and artists.
+To encourage this kind of interdisciplinary approach, Korneel Rabaey developed with colleagues from The University of Queensland and UC Berkeley a series of webinars about our future relationship with water.
+The series explore various ideas and insights from top international scientists, alongside different thinkers, writers, sociologists, historians and artists.
 Did you know, for example, that water is the key to improving the situation of women in developing countries?
 Or that we can look far back into history to find inspiration for how to make our relationship with water more sustainable in the future?

-This series of webinars consists of eight sessions which you can watch from home.
+This series of webinars consists of eight sessions.
 Each session lasts around an hour and includes two lectures by experts, followed by a discussion between the speakers and young researchers.
-To watch the webinars live, you need to register.
-Afterwards, the full sessions will be available to everyone via a Youtube channel.
+The recorded sessions are available to everyone via this Youtube channel.